EVGove1/pdsnd_github/README.md

 This Project explore a bicycle-sharing system where users are allow to rent bicycles

 ### Files used
-CSV Files that contains statistics fromChicago, Washington and New Yourk City
+CSV Files that contains statistics from Chicago, Washington and New Yourk City

 ### Credits
 Kelvin Gove for all the support and Udacity for all materials, easy to understand